Technical Evaluation: Keyword Matching vs Semantic Scoring Workflow

 Methodology

-- Example links are public Reddit threads showing real “keyword alerts / lead discovery / noise” contexts.
+- Example links are public Reddit threads that show real keyword-alert, lead-grading, and noise-filtering contexts.

 Real thread examples